LiamBindle/MQTT-C/README.md

 Then, simply <code>\#include <mqtt.h></code>.

 ## Documentation
 Pre-built documentation can be found here: [https://liambindle.ca/MQTT-C](https://liambindle.ca/MQTT-C).
+Be sure to check out the [examples](https://github.com/LiamBindle/MQTT-C/tree/master/examples) too.

 The @ref api documentation contains all the documentation application programmers should need.
 The @ref pal documentation contains everything you should need to port MQTT-C to a new platform,